Anatoly Gurevich: Ozols

-Initially, the Germans used the Mithridate network to manipulate the French resistance but in spring 1944, Pannwitz decided to use the network to communicate to Gestapo agents who were working behind enemy lines and use Gurevich as a proxy to pass information between the network and the Gestapo.
+Initially, the Germans used the Mithridate network to manipulate the French resistance and in particular the French Communist Party but in spring 1944, Pannwitz decided to use the network to communicate to Gestapo agents who were working behind enemy lines and use Gurevich as a proxy to pass information between the network and the Gestapo.

 Retreat

 Gurevich continued to act as a proxy to Ozols and the Mithridate network until the summer of 1944.
 Around the same time Gurevich moved from Neuilly-sur-Seine into Pannwitz's villa, located close to the Arc de Triomphe in Paris.
 As a result of his successes with Ozols, Sukolov made increasing demands on the Germans.
 One of these was to send Greta Barcza's son to a school in Paris and the Sonderkommando to pay the school fees.

 After the Normandy landings and the subsequent retreat of German forced in autumn 1944, the Sonderkommando Rote Kapelle of the RSHA was reduced in strength.
 Pannwitz took over the running of the Sonderkommando.
 On 16 August 1944 Pannwitz took Gurevich and Barcza away from Paris when the Sonderkommando was forced to withdraw.
 Gurevich continued his playbacks under the leadership of Pannwitz and a station was established somewhere in Alsace to continue the playback operation.
 After Barcza gave birth to Gurevich's son in November 1944, Gurevich and Barcza were forced to separate by Pannwitz.
 Gurevich was sent to Berlin to receive orders on whether to continue the playbacks with Pannwitz and this was the last time that Barcza saw him.
-As late as November 1944 Gurevich and Pannwitz were in Berlin to receive orders on whether to continue the playbacks.

 In April 1945, Gurevich and Pannwitz were seen close to Lake Constance.
 They continued the playbacks from various locations until May 1945.

 USSR

 In April 1945, Gurevich was located in Bregenz.
 On 3 May 1945, he was captured by French forces in a hut on a mountain near Bludenz, Vorarlberg, Austria, along with Heinz Pannwitz.
 Gurevich and Pannwitz were taken to Paris for interrogation.
 Sukolov told the interrogators that he was an officer in the Russian Intelligence Service.
 On a flight organised by Colonel Novikov of the Soviet Military Mission on 7 June 1945, Gurevich, along with Pannwitz and Gurevich's secretary Emma Kemp, flew to Moscow.
 Gurevich took along a package of documents that constituted the archives that the Gestapo had compiled on the Red Orchestra.

 In Moscow, they were all arrested and locked up in the Lubyanka.
 Gurevich was accused of high treason.
 He was questioned for a long time by Viktor Abakumov, who ransacked the records of the interrogations that Gurevich had reported.
-In January 1947, Gurevich was sentenced to 20 years jail for treason, under Article 58-1a, and was imprisoned in Vorkutlag from January 1948 to October 1955.
+In January 1947, Gurevich was sentenced to 20 years jail for treason, under Article 58-1a, and was imprisoned in Vorkutlag and Rechlag from January 1948 to October 1955.